 - Surf scoter

-You can also see several species of gulls, as well as many passerines.
-As for northern gannets, which are considered the region’s iconic bird, they are still present in the fall, so you may spot them diving into the sea head first and at full speed to feed!
+You can also see several species of gulls as well as many passerines.
+As for northern gannets, which are considered the emblem of the region, they are still present in the fall, so you may spot them diving into the sea head first and at full speed to feed!

 Want some tips for your birding trip in Gaspésie this fall?
 Mr. Deruelle recommends going out at dusk, one of the best times for bird watching.
-He also suggests that you contact the Gaspésie birdwatchers club, whose members are always happy to help visiting bird lovers!
+He also suggests that you contact the Gaspésie bird-watchers club (in French only), whose members are always happy to help visiting bird lovers!